markvanderloo/synthesizer/pkg/vignettes/introduction.md

 parameter lets you gradually shift between realistic data with high utility and less realistic data with decreased correlations between original and syntesized data.

-At the moment the method used seems promising but we are working on investigating where the method shines and where it fails.
-So we have no guarantees yet on utility, privacy, and so on.
-Having said that, our preliminary results are promising, and using the package is very easy.

 ## Installation